openreachtech/eslint-plugin-openreachtech/documents/rules/en/no-unexpected-multiline.md

 -1 == resultOfOperation() || die();
 ```

-* In the above code example, 1. and 2. are irrelevant to this rule.
+* In the above example, 1 and 2 do not cause problems.

 * 3. causes a problem where an expression beginning with `-1` is connected to the previous line and recognized as a "subtraction expression".

-### How to Avoid
+### How to Resolve

-* To get around this problem, thought of the following
+* Regarding this issue, we have considered as following.

   1. A problem arose where a unary operator expression like `-1` written at the beginning of a line was recognized as "a subtraction expression following from the previous line".
   1. If a programmer "writes a line that begins with a unary operator without indentation," it can be determined that this is not the intention of "code written as a continuation of the previous line.